Body camera videos show 6-year-old sobbing and pleading with officers during arrest

 The police body camera videos are disturbing.
-They shows two Orlando police officers arresting 6-year-old Kaia Rolle as she pleads with officers for a "second chance."
+They show two Orlando police officers arresting 6-year-old Kaia Rolle as she pleads with officers for a "second chance."

 "Help me," Kaia says between sobs as her hands are restrained with a zip tie.